capital-american/Capital-American-Shaman/src/pages/blog/cbd-prerolls.md

 # What are CBD Pre-Rolls?

 CBD products which are made from the hemp plant can be consumed in a multitude of ways.
-You can either process the hemp flower to extract the cannabinoids and terpenes as concentrates to make a variety of CBD products, or you can simply smoke the hemp-flower as it is.
+You can either process the hemp flower to extract the cannabinoids and terpenes as concentrates to make a variety of CBD products, or you can simply smoke the hemp flower as it is.

 In reality, knowing what kind of CBD experience you want will help you choose the best way to get it, whether it's by smoking, consuming CBD supplements or applying it topically.

 CBD pre-rolls are a way for you to consume CBD by smoking.
 In comparison to other CBD products, pre-rolls contain a larger proportion of hemp flower, and the legal amount of CBD.
 It contains less than 0.3% THC, which is the element that has psychoactive properties and makes you high.

-CBD Pre-rolls offer you a unique smoking experience, without making you high.
-Pre-rolls have in them the same benefits as any other form of CBD products – be it edibles, oils or tinctures.
+CBD pre-rolls offer you a unique smoking experience without making you high.
+Pre-rolls have the same benefits as any other form of CBD products be it edibles, oils or tinctures.
 CBD pre-rolls present a faster way to deliver beneficial compounds to your body, as they are inhaled directly into your lungs when you smoke.
 Pre-rolls thus work much faster than all other CBD products.

 ### What are the benefits of CBD Pre-rolls?

-CBD Pre-rolls are one of the most efficient ways to consume CBD.
+CBD pre-rolls are one of the most efficient ways to consume CBD.
 When smoking CBD pre-rolls, cannabinoids and terpenes join the bloodstream through the lungs' oxygen exchange and associate with our endocannabinoid system (ECS).

 CBD pre-rolls have the potential to provide excellent anti-inflammatory properties.
-CBD was been shown to minimise inflammation and aches in animal-based studies published in the Journal of Experimental Medicine.
+CBD has been shown to minimise inflammation and aches in animal-based studies published in the Journal of Experimental Medicine.

 It also works against anxiety and stress and helps your mind to relax.
 The less than 0.3% THC content means that CBD pre-rolls do not have any contents that get you high.

 Pre-rolls are also found to be an extremely effective way to quit cigarette smoking.
 When a smoker's craving hits, hemp flower CBD cigarettes provide an alternative.
 CBD was found to minimise the salience of cigarette craving signals in a report.
-CBD is not physically addictive so replacing an addictive substance with a non-addictive substance take a step towards breaking addiction.
+CBD is not physically addictive so replacing an addictive substance with a non-addictive substance takes a step towards breaking addiction.

 ### Shop CBD Pre-Rolls at Capital CBD in Austin

 At Capital CBD, you can shop the best CBD pre-rolls in town in the ambience of an open and welcoming physical space.
 The store is more than any ordinary CBD store and has been designed as a wellness center to help you gain more knowledge on CBD while shopping an array of safe and pure CBD products.
 Each CBD joint contains a gram of hemp flower.
 We offer you a variety of pre-roll strains including Cherry Wine, Lemon Berry, Pineapple Express, Bubba Kush and Jet Fuel.

 All of our products are made with premium, CBD rich hemp buds.
 CBD products at Capital CBD are third party tested for safety and quality.

-The best [CBD store in Austin](https://capitalamericanshaman.com/), shop a wide range of Hemp CBD products at Capital CBD.
-Our store in Austin is designed as a wellness center and is more than an ordinary CBD store.
-It’s hands down Austin’s #1 source for CBD products.

 Capital CBD also offers you the choice of online shopping.
 You can order CBD pre-rolls if you want to shop from the comfort of your own home.
 Choose the best CBD product for you, check out, and we'll ship it to your address.

 So what are you waiting for?
-Shop your favorite CBD products at the Best CBD Store in Austin!
+Shop your favorite CBD products at the best CBD store in Austin!
 We are looking forward to seeing you soon…

 <br>